error311/FileRise/README.md

 - 🗑️ **Trash & File Recovery:** Mistakenly deleted files?
 No worries – deleted items go to the Trash instead of immediate removal.
 Admins can restore files from Trash or empty it to free space.
 FileRise auto-purges old trash entries (default 3 days) to keep your storage tidy.

-- ⚙️ **Lightweight & Self-Contained:** FileRise runs on PHP 8.1+ with no external database required – data is stored in files (users, metadata) for simplicity.
-It’s a single-folder web app you can drop into any Apache/PHP server or run as a container.
-Docker & Unraid ready: use our pre-built image for a hassle-free setup.
+- ⚙️ **Lightweight & Self‑Contained:** FileRise runs on PHP 8.1+ with no external database required – data is stored in files (users, metadata) for simplicity.
+It’s a single‑folder web app you can drop into any Apache/PHP server or run as a container.
+Docker & Unraid ready: use our pre‑built image for a hassle‑free setup.
 Memory and CPU footprint is minimal, yet the app scales to thousands of files with pagination and sorting features.

 (For a full list of features and detailed changelogs, see the [Wiki](https://github.com/error311/FileRise/wiki), [changelog](https://github.com/error311/FileRise/blob/master/CHANGELOG.md) or the [releases](https://github.com/error311/FileRise/releases) pages.)